Discrete groups of packed, non-positively curved, Gromov hyperbolic metric spaces: Introduction

 \begin{cor} Let $(X,\sigma)$ be a $\delta$-hyperbolic, \textup{GCB}-space that is $P_0$-packed at scale $r_0>0$.
 Then, for any torsionless, discrete, non-elementary group of $\sigma$-isometries $\Gamma$ of $X$ we have:

 (where $\varepsilon_0=\varepsilon_0(P_0,r_0)$ is the generalized Margulis constant). \end{cor}

 A version of this estimate for groups $\Gamma$ with torsion is proved in Section \ref{sub-diastole}.

 Notice that the estimate, which holds also for cocompact groups, does not depend on the diameter (in contrast with Proposition 5.25 of \cite{BCGS17}; also notice that our groups do not belong to any of the classes considered in \cite{BCGS17}, as they do not have a-priori a cocompact action on a convex, Gromov-hyperbolic space or an action on a Gromov-hyperbolic space with asymptotic displacement uniformly bounded below).
 In Section \ref{sec-compactness} we use these estimates to investigate limits of group actions on our class of spaces.
 Given a sequence of faithful, isometric group actions $\Gamma_n \curvearrowright (X_n,x_n)$ on general, pointed metric spaces and a non-principal ultrafilter $\omega$, one can define a limit group $\Gamma_\omega$ by taking limits of any possible admissible sequence $(g_n)$, for $g_n\in \Gamma_n$ for every $n$; then, the limit group (which heavily depends on the choice of base points $x_n$ in $X_n$) naturally acts by isometries on the ultralimit space $(X_\omega, x_\omega)$.
 When restricted to the class of closed isometry groups of proper metric spaces, this convergence, is easily seen to be equivalent to the {\em pointed, equivariant Gromov-Hausdorff convergence} of some subsequence $ \Gamma_{n_k} \curvearrowright (X_{n_k},x_{n_k})$, as defined by Fukaya (see \cite{Fuk86}, \cite{FY92} and \cite{Cav21survey} for comparison with other notions of convergence of groups).
 Since the class of $\delta$-hyperbolic, GCB-spaces is closed under ultralimits, it is natural to ask for the properties of the limit actions on these spaces.
 According to the behaviour of the distance of the base points $x_n$ from the thin subsets of the $X_n$'s, the type of the limit $g_\omega$ of a sequence of hyperbolic or parabolic isometries $(g_n)$ can change (see Proposition \ref{ultralimit-isometry} and Example \ref{exip-para}), elliptic elements can appear and the limit action may be non-discrete. \\ The following result resumes the possibilities for the limit action: \begin{theo}[Extract from Theorems \ref{Dicotomia}\& \ref{elementarita} and Corollary \ref{Dicotomia-geometrica}] ${}$ \\ Let $(X_n,x_n,\sigma_n)$ be $\delta$-hyperbolic, \textup{GCB}-spaces, $P_0$-packed at scale $r_0>0$, and let $\Gamma_n$ be torsion-free, discrete $\sigma_n$-isometry groups of the spaces $X_n$.
 Let $\omega$ be a non-principal ultrafilter and let $\Gamma_\omega$ be the ultralimit group of $\sigma_\omega$-isometries of the $\delta$-hyperbolic, \textup{GCB}-space $(X_\omega,\sigma_\omega)$.
-Then: \begin{itemize} \item[(i)] $\Gamma_\omega$ is either discrete and torsion-free, or elementary; \item[(ii)] $\Gamma_\omega$ is not elementary if and only if there exist admissible sequences $(g_k), (h_k)$ such that the group $\langle g_k, h_k \rangle$ is not elementary for $\omega$-a.e.$(k)$. \end{itemize}
+Then: \begin{itemize} \item[(i)] $\Gamma_\omega$ is either discrete and torsion-free, or elementary; \item[(ii)] $\Gamma_\omega$ is not elementary if and only if there exist admissible sequences $(g_n), (h_n)$ such that the group $\langle g_n, h_n \rangle$ is not elementary for $\omega$-a.e.$(n)$. \end{itemize} Moreover if the groups $\Gamma_n$ are non-elementary one can always choose the base points $x_n$ in $X_n$ so that the limit group is discrete and torsion-free.
+Finally when $\Gamma_\omega$ is discrete and torsion-free then the ultralimit of the quotients $ \Gamma_n \backslash (X_n, x_n)$ is isometric to the quotient space $\Gamma_\omega \backslash X_\omega$. \end{theo}